 - Pickup from your hotel and drive about 40 minutes to Bako Fishing Village.
 From the village, take about a 30 minute boat ride to the park situated on a peninsula.
 Upon arrival at the park, registered names and check into basic accommodations.
 The park’s coastline is dotted with small bays, coves and beaches.
 Bako is one of the best places in Sarawak to see wildlife in a natural setting.
 There are several trails to follow inside the park depending on level of fitness and interest.
 Visit the Park’s information centre and trek through mangrove forest to observe the mud skippers and blue-fiddler crabs.
 Follow the trails to look for proboscis monkeys and various species of carnivorous pitcher plants.
 After lunch, explore the park through monstrous rainforest trees for bird watching and other wildlife.
 After dinner go for a night walk.
 Overnight at Park Guesthouse.

 Day 2 : Bako National Park/ Kuching

 - Following breakfast, depart for a final hike on one of the trails spotting rare migratory birds and other wildlife such as monitor lizards, squirrels and other animals around the park area.
 Return to Kuching mid-afternoon.
 Please note schedule may depend on tide and weather.

 Tour Inclusions & Exclusions

 Meals : 01 Breakfast, 01 Lunch & 01 Dinner

-Accommodation : Bako National Park Guesthouse
+Accommodation : Bako National Park Guesthouse (basic room with fan)

 Includes : Hotel Pickup & Drop off, Land Transportation (Seat-In-Coach), Return Boat Ride, Meals as Stated, English Speaking Guide, Entrance Fees to Bako National Park, 01 Night Accommodation